limitedeternity/MathNote/README.md

 <br>

-MathNote is an Electron-based application for displaying notes written in *Markdown* which supports *LaTeX* expressions for embedding math formulas.
+**MathNote** is an Electron-based application for displaying notes written in *Markdown* which supports *LaTeX* expressions for embedding math formulas.

+It also has *shortcuts* functionality: you can create special variables for very long formulas to quickly reuse them.
+Feel free to check out examples to learn more!

 <br>